 Uitkyk Estate was founded in 1712 when it was first granted to Jan Oberholzer who used the property mainly for grazing.
 In 1929 it was purchased by an immigrant Prussian nobleman, Hans von Carlowitz.
 It was Von Carlowitz who recognized the winemaking possibilities inherent in the high slopes of the Estate, with their good soil and drainage.
 With the help of his son, Georg, they developed the vineyards, planting predominantly Chenin blanc, Cape Riesling, Cinsaut and Cabernet.

 It was a blend made from Cinsaut and Cabernet for which the family is still remembered.
 This was the famous Carlonet (the few remaining bottles of this blend are prized collector's items), which was complemented by a fine white blend, the sweet and fruity Carlsheim.

-Neethlingshof was bought in 1999 by Lusan Holdings (Pty) Ltd, a joint venture between Distell and Hans-J Schreiber.
-The joint venture is responsible for the farming activities and the production of the wine, markets and sells its products exclusively through Distell.
+After falling on hard times in the post-World War II period, the Estate has made a come-back under new management.
+It was purchased by Distell (then Distillers Corporation) in 1983.
+Since 1999 Uitkyk is owned by Lusan Holdings (Pty) Ltd, a joint venture between Distell and Hans-J Schreiber.
+The joint venture is responsible for the farming activities and the production of the wine.
+The joint venture markets and sells its products exclusively through Distell.